markohantula/evidos.github.io/_posts/2016-04-21-howto-create-a-transaction-with-fillable-pdf-fields.markdown

 - Success 201
 - Success 204

-*We are looking into combining the meta data and the file contents into one API call*
+*We are looking into combining the metadata and the file contents into one API call*

 ### Start the transaction